Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A gaming application stores scores for players in an Amazon DynamoDB table that has four attributes: user_id, user_name, user_score, and user_rank.
-The users are allowed to update their names only.
-A user is authenticated by web identity federation.
-Which set of conditions should be added in the policy attached to the role for the dynamodb: PutItem API call?
+### A Developer has created an S3 bucket s3://mycoolapp and has enabled server across logging that points to the folder s3://mycoolapp/logs.
+The Developer moved 100 KB of Cascading Style Sheets (CSS) documents to the folder s3://mycoolapp/css, and then stopped work.
+When the developer came back a few days later, the bucket was 50 GB.
+What is the MOST likely cause of this situation?

-- [ ] A.
+- [ ] The CSS files were not compressed and S3 versioning was enabled.
-- [ ] B.
+- [x] S3 replication was enabled on the bucket.
-- [x] C.
+- [ ] Logging into the same bucket caused exponential log growth.
-- [ ] D.
+- [ ] An S3 lifecycle policy has moved the entire CSS file to S3 Infrequent Access.

 **[⬆ Back to Top](#table-of-contents)**